jpvelez/transit-future/_posts/2009-11-29-purple-line-rebuild.md

 ## The Purple Line is over 100 years old.

-## Rebuilding the tracks means faster commutes to the city.
+## Rebuilding the tracks means faster commutes from the North Suburbs to the city.

-## And quicker trips to jobs, shopping, school and entertainment in Evanston and Wilmette.
+## And quicker trips from the City.